s-bhatia1216/airbnbpriceprediction/README.md

 Future work could involve advanced feature engineering, incorporating additional data sources, and experimenting with other machine learning algorithms to evaluate and resolve the high RMSE and low R^2 values.

 ## Repository Structure
-- `data/`: Contains the Airbnb NYC listings dataset.
+- `data/`: Contains the Airbnb NYC listings dataset in .xlsx format due to file size limits on Github.
+In the Jupyter Notebook script, the .csv file formate is used.
+Simply download the .xlsx file and save it as a .csv file to ensure readability, or change the pandas read statement at the top of the Jupyter Notebook script.
 - `notebooks/`: Jupyter notebooks used for data preprocessing, data exploration, model training, and evaluation.
 - `README.md`: Project description and overview.